 Click here to go straight to the pictures at the bottom of this page.

 Castle Oaks Recording Studios, Calabasas, CA, Studio D, 24 tracks of Pro Tools controlled with a Mackie H.U.I., 3 - DA-88 all locked to video.
-Owner Frank Jones took all the equipment from his midi production suite, added an Emu e6400 with 16 outputs, a Soundcraft Spirit, some processing gear, big screen TV for the room and an extra monitor near the keyboard controller for foley, and installed them in this beautiful and luxurious upstairs video sweetening and mix room.
+Owner Frank Jones took all the equipment from his midi production suite, added an Emu e6400 with 16 outputs, a Soundcraft Spirit, a 32 Channel Mackie 8 Buss, a 24 track machine, some processing gear, big screen TV for the room and an extra monitor near the keyboard controller for foley, and installed them in this beautiful and luxurious upstairs video sweetening and mix room.
 The adjoining bedroom suite offers a Jacuzzi and fireplace and the finishing touches will be a producers lounge and a weight room.